rocky/python-xasm/HOW-TO-USE.rst

    LOAD_CONST (1)

 which in this case does the same thing since `1 = constant[3]`.
-If the value 1 does not appear anywhere in the constants list, the assember would append the value 1 to the end of the list of the constants list.
+If the value 1 does not appear anywhere in the constants list, the assembler would append the value 1 to the end of the list of the constants list.
 When writing the final bytecode file an appropriate constant index will be inserted into that instruction.

 Line Numbers and Labels
 -----------------------